kubernetes-sigs/blob-csi-driver/docs/install-csi-driver-master.md

-# Install blobfuse CSI driver master version on a kubernetes cluster
+# Install Azure Blob Storage CSI driver master version on a kubernetes cluster

-If you have already installed Helm, you can also use it to install blobfuse CSI driver.
+If you have already installed Helm, you can also use it to install Azure Blob Storage CSI driver.
 Please see [Installation with Helm](../charts/README.md).

 ## Install with kubectl
  - remote install